ckchaudhary/frontpage-buddy/readme.txt

 - **Youtube video embed:** To embed a youtube video player.
 - **Social media profiles:** To embed a facebook page, an instagram profile or a twitter/X profile feed.

+All the widgets are diabled by default.
 As an administrator you have complete control on which widgets you allow.

 [Read More](https://www.recycleb.in/frontpage-buddy/ "Plugin documentation") about the integrations and widgets [here](https://www.recycleb.in/frontpage-buddy/ "Plugin documentation").